Learn the differences between SMS and MMS texts along with ways to combine them for the best marketing and messaging.

 Don’t take our word for it, though.
 Check out these SimpleTexting customers who got amazing results using MMS.

 We recommend choosing SMS for messages where “short and sweet” makes the most sense.
 SMS is perfect for communicating important details, from order confirmations to time-sensitive alerts.
+Here are a few use cases we recommend.

 A keyword is simply a short word or phrase that contacts can text to your number to agree to receive texts from you.
 If you’re expecting a lot of new contacts, using SMS for your confirmation message can help keep your costs low.